jadijadi/todoer/README.md

-A Todo list.
-Please note that this software was going to be used only for a month and is not written security / performance / beaty in mind!

-Hope this changes soon.
+A simple todo list for myself, used by others :)

-At the moment this code can be seen in action at [todoer.ir](http://todoer.ir).
+The service can be used by everyone at [todoer.ir](http://todoer.ir).

+This is not going to be a full featured todo list.
+Simplicity it the main focus here.
+GTD rules.

 TODO
 ====

-[*] multiuser!
+- [*] multiuser
-[] more decent database
+- [ ] more decent database
-[] search
+- [ ] search
+- [ ] token for users
+- [ ] login webservice
+- [ ] browsable old tasks
+- [ ] task description